Looking to see if eco logs are any good for your log burner?

-If you own a multifuel burning stove with good environmental credentials, you’ll want a good eco friendly log to get your fire roaring.
+If you own a multifuel burning stove, it goes without saying that you’ll want a good eco log to get your fire roaring.

 The good news is that there is a range of eco logs, also known as heat logs, available now on the market.